Planned Giving: Creating a Legacy

 Legacy gifts to the Western Folklife Center are vital to the future of our mission and programs.
 These opportunities provide an avenue for forward-thinking donors to make a meaningful gift that extends philanthropic influence beyond the donor's lifetime.

 Several options for planned giving make it possible for you to carry out your financial and estate planning goals and at the same time benefit the Western Folklife Center.
 A planned gift can provide you with lifetime income; convert low-yielding assets into a higher income stream at reduced capital gains; offer you significant income tax deductions; and reduce or eliminate estate taxes.

 Your gift may be designated for a specific purpose or program, or it may be unrestricted.
-An unrestricted gift is usually the most useful to us, as it allows our Board of Directors to use the funds for the greatest need at the time delivered.
-Deferred gifts are often designated by the donor to build the Western Folklife Center's Endowment Fund.
+An unrestricted gift is usually the most useful to us, as it allows the Western Folklife Center to use the funds for the greatest good at the time delivered.
+Deferred gifts may also be designated by the donor to build the Western Folklife Center's Endowment Fund.

-Wills/Bequests - The simple act of including us in your will or living trust speaks volumes about how much you care about the future of the Western Folklife Center.
+Wills and Bequests - The simple act of including us in your will or living trust speaks volumes about how much you care about the future of the Western Folklife Center.